 8 Tips for Effective Branch Management

 Branching is what makes version management so important to developers.
-It allows teams to work in parallel, to experiment and to ensure the right features are released at the right time.
-Good branch management is key to effective development.
-Bad branching will cause risk and rework.
-Here are eight tips to help you develop a coherent, effective branching strategy.
+It allows teams to work in parallel, to experiment, and to ensure the right features are released at the right time.
+Good branch management is key to effective development, whereas bad branching causes risk and rework.

-- Keep Things Simple: Ideally everyone would use a single main branch (or trunk) with no branches, but that’s not often possible.
-Keep your branching model simple with branches lasting only as long as necessary.
+Keep your branching model simple, with branches lasting only as long as necessary.

-- Give Branches an Owner: Appoint a single owner for each branch to resolve any ambiguities in the policy.
+Appoint a single owner for each codeline or branch to resolve any ambiguities in the policy.

-- Don’t Retain Development or Task Branches: Creating branches for a team or task/feature helps many teams, but keep these short-lived and remove them at the earliest opportunity.
-Having too many “dormant” branches adds complexity and increases the risk of using the wrong branch.
+Creating branches for a team, task, or feature can be helpful for teams, but keep these short-lived and remove them at the earliest opportunity.
+Having too many dormant branches adds complexity and increases the risk of using the wrong branch.

-- Protect Your Mainline: A common pattern for Continuous Delivery is to have a single mainline and to ensure that mainline is always buildable and potentially releasable.
+A common pattern for Continuous Delivery is to have a single mainline.
+This ensures the mainline is always buildable and potentially releasable.
 That means all commits have to be high quality.
 Use code reviews and pre-commit CI build and test.